Evening primrose: benefits, dosage, contraindications

 Pregnant women: use with caution

-In small studies with evening primrose involving pregnant women, 4 grams have been used orally daily for up to 10 weeks during pregnancy without issues.
-Evening primrose has also been used safely during the last week of pregnancy to improve the maturation of the cervical canal, although in a retrospective case series, there was no improvement.
+In small studies of evening primrose that included pregnant women, 4 grams were used orally daily for up to 10 weeks during pregnancy without problems.
+Evening primrose has also been used safely during the last week of pregnancy to improve cervical ripening, although in a retrospective case series there was no improvement.

-Supplementation with evening primrose oil during lactation leads to the secretion of high levels of gamma-linolenic acid in breast milk; however, this fatty acid is normally present in significant quantities in breast milk.
+Supplementation with evening primrose oil during lactation results in the secretion of high levels of gamma-linolenic acid into breast milk; however, this fatty acid is normally present in significant amounts in breast milk.

 Gamma-linolenic acid has antiplatelet effects.
-Gamma-linolenic acid may cause excessive bleeding if used peri-operatively.
-It is advised to stop taking gamma-linolenic acid at least 2 weeks before surgery.
+Gamma-linolenic acid may cause excessive bleeding if used perioperatively.
+It is recommended to stop taking gamma-linolenic acid at least 2 weeks before surgery.